Nobuhle Dlamini

-Nobuhle Dlamini (born 6 November 1991) is a Eswatini professional golfer playing on the Ladies European Tour (LET).
+Nobuhle Dlamini (born 6 November 1991) is an Eswatini professional golfer playing on the Ladies European Tour (LET).
 She reached No. 2 on the World Amateur Golf Rankings in 2013 and is the first female professional golfer from her country.

 Early life and amateur career

 Dlamini's path in golf began at age 12 when her father, Johannes Dlamini, introduced her to the game.
 He was a self-taught golfer and learned as a caddie at Royal Swazi Sun Country Club.
 Dlamini moved from Swaziland to Johannesburg, South Africa when she was 14 to attend high school, and later attended the University of Pretoria.
 She graduated in 2013 with a degree in sports management.

 Dlamini won six titles and broke into the top ten on the World Amateur Golf Ranking in 2012.
 She reached world No. 2 in early 2013 and continued her winning ways with victories in the Eastern Cape Amateur Championship, Zwazula Natal Championship, North West Championships, South African Stroke Play, Gauteng Amateur Championship and took the individual prize in the WGSA 72-hole team championships.